 His European management experience includes a variety of organizations, such as management training (with Mövenpick in Switzerland and Accor in UK), public relations management (with Hilton International in Hungary), banquet management & hotel management (with the InterContinental group in Hungary), and hotel & sales management (with an independent Château Hotel in France).
 For more than eight years, he was employed by Four Seasons Hotels & Resorts and served in various food and beverage management positions in Toronto, Dallas, and Boston.

 Dr. Szende joined the Boston University School of Hospitality Administration as an assistant professor in 2003.
 He was promoted to associate professor of the practice effective September 1, 2010.
 Since his arrival at SHA, Dr. Szende has taught four different courses.
 Dr. Szende has written two books, Hospitality Marketing and Case Scenarios in Hospitality Supervision.
 He developed a new educational concept and since 2011 serves as the lead author and Series Editor of Hospitality Management Learning Modules, published by Pearson Prentice Hall.
 Peter has been awarded a Fulbright Scholar grant and during Spring 2014 he served as a visiting faculty member in the Department of Economic Geography and Tourism Competence Center at Corvinus University of Budapest, Hungary.
-On July 1, 2014 Peter has been appointed as Director of Curriculum and Instruction for SHA.
+In July 2014, Peter was appointed as Director of Curriculum and Instruction for SHA.
+Most recently on January 1, 2016, he was appointed as Associate Dean of Academic Affairs.
 He lives in Brookline, Massachusetts with his wife and two children.

 SHA HF 100 Introduction to the Hospitality Industry